 The key for organizations is to equip managers with the skills and the abilities to develop and grow their staff, and view performance management as integral to the role of the manager and the business, not just a tick-box exercise or a ‘nice to have’ fad.

-1 thought on “Kessar Kalim, Director of HR at London School of Hygiene & Tropical Medicine”
+1 thoughts on “Kessar Kalim, Director of HR at London School of Hygiene & Tropical Medicine”